The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 - Providing an escort to ensure safe movement around campus.

 - INTERIM SEPARATION: Where the report of sexual misconduct poses an ongoing risk of harm to the safety or well-being of an individual or members of the campus community, the university may place an individual or organization on interim suspension or impose leave for an employee.
-Pending resolution of the complaint, the individual or organization may be denied access to campus.
+Pending resolution of the report, the individual or organization may be denied access to campus.
 When interim suspension or leave is imposed, the university will make reasonable efforts to complete the investigation and resolution in an expedited time frame.
+If a decision is made to impose an interim separation, the notification and appeal procedures of the emergency withdrawl process will be followed.
+This information can be found in the student handbook by following the link www.bluffton.edu/studentlife/handbook/standards.

 Victim Support Information

 Bluffton University is committed to providing support for students who have been victims of sexual misconduct in any form.
 Below is a brief description of resources available.
-For more information or to request an accommodation which may not be listed, victims should contact the Title IX coordinator or a Title IX deputy coordinator.
+For more information or to request accommodation which may not be listed, victims should contact the Title IX Coordinator or the Title IX Deputy Coordinator.

 Campus Conduct Process for Formal Complaints